-Gaunted and trailworn, filthy with dust, sweat and blood, bristling with weapons and draped with extra bandoleers of cartridges, they were a grim tough-looking crew, the mark of hunted men on them.
+Gaunted and trail-worn, filthy with dust, sweat, and blood, bristling with weapons and draped with extra bandoleers of cartridges, they were a grim, tough-looking crew, the mark of hunted men on them.
 Picking their way with care, keening the night air around them, they filed through the woodland aisles with equipment jangling.
 It was slow work, made even slower by the presence of Pitts, and Bowie and Herm railed constantly at their dragging pace.
 The cry of coyotes sounded from afar, weird and mournful under the vast night-blue sky.

-A game trace led them to a cattle run, which in turn took the horsemen to a remote overgrown wagon road.
-In the blackness before moonrise they paused to rest, and then went plodding onward in the welcome silvery light of the moon.
-One-Eyed Jakes took his leave and jogged on ahead of the column, to cut away for Holly Town, and every man there, except Old Pitts, envied him the freedom and speed of lone riding, as well as the woman and the drinks that awaited him down there on the Ontawee.
+A game trace led them to a cattle run, which in turn took them to a remote overgrown wagon road.
+In the blackness before moonrise they paused to rest and then went plodding onward in the welcome silvery light of the moon.
+One-Eyed Jakes took his leave and jogged on ahead of the column to cut away for Holly Town.
 "That's the last we'll see of that one-eyed joker," predicted Bowie Bowden sourly.
-"He'd be a goddamn fool to leave a whorehouse and come back to this crippled-up drag-ass outfit."

-"I'll lay you two-to-one Jakes'll come back, Bowie," said Kid Ansted.
+"He'd be a damn fool to leave his girl and come back to this crippled-up outfit."
+"I'll lay you two-to-one Jakes'll come back," said Kid Ansted.